 8 Step Guide to Getting Started as a Wholesaler

-In 2024, it’s predicted that B2B ecommerce sales will grow eight times faster than total B2B sales to reach a total of $2.61 trillion in revenue.
+B2B is a lucrative business model, with an estimated value of over $18.8 trillion in 2024.
 Selling wholesale is one of the most lucrative B2B business models.
 There is a higher return profit rate with fewer transactions, lower overheads and a great ongoing demand for wholesale suppliers.
 As long as you sell high-quality products and follow our guide to getting started as a wholesaler, you’ll have a great source of repeat revenue.

 What is a wholesaler?